- EMERGENCY: To Save-a-Life, Stop a Crime or Report a Fire: 911

 The Broward Sheriff’s Office (BSO) Central Broward District Office serves the neighborhoods of Broadview Park, Broward Estates, Boulevard Gardens, Franklin Park, Washington Park, Roosevelt Gardens, Madison Apartments and Myers Estates.
-Contact Captain Andrew Dunbar or call the Central Broward District Office non-emergency number at 954-321-4800.
-To view our CrimeView map, visit our website.
+Contact Captain Warnell Phillips or call the Central Broward District Office non-emergency number at 954-321-4800.
+See crime in your area.

 Before an emergency threatens, all residents should have a plan in place to help ensure their safety, including loved ones who have disabilities and/or health issues that put them at risk in an emergency.
 Start planning now!
 If you or a loved one has a disability or special medical needs: